 - Jeanne Hinson Circle – meets the 1st Tuesday of each month at 7:00 pm

 Jamieson Men's Group

 The United Methodist Men meet on the second Sunday of each month at 8:00 a.m. in the Fellowship Hall for a business meeting and breakfast.
 There is usually a speaker to present topics that are of interest.
 The UMM are active at Jamieson and beyond by providing carpentry and maintenance skills to members of the community and supporting the efforts of various community organizations.

 Each week, the congregation is invited to place $1.00 bills in the offering plate for designated missions.
 In addition, the church provides financial support for United Methodist Global and National Mission Programs, Water for the Oppressed, and the Heifer Project, including serving in a Covenant Relationship with a missionary, Clara Biswas, in Cambodia.
 Occasional mission trips to Red Bird Mission in Kentucky and other areas are organized.
 Numerous opportunities for local service are scheduled throughout the year and include the Food Pantry, Community Garden, Backpack Buddies, Lunch Buddies, and many more.

-Youth from Jamieson Memorial UMC, Clarksville Presbyterian Church, and St. Timothy's Episcopal Church (JUMPEY) meet together for Bible study, community service, and recreational activities.
+Nancy Riddel is the Director of Next Gen Ministries and is developing a full program for our children and youth.
+Youth from Jamieson Memorial UMC and Clarksville Presbyterian Church, meet together for Bible study, community service, and recreational activities.
 The youth meetings are Sunday evenings and rotate monthly between the two churches.